Singular reduction modules of differential equations

-In view of the condition of maximal rank, the equation~$\check{\mathcal L}$ can be written in normal form and hence has an $\check r$-parametric general solution which contains all solutions of~$\check{\mathcal L}$.
-Substituting it into the corresponding ansatz, this solution gives an $\check r$-parametric family of $Q$-invariant solutions of~$\mathcal L$.
+In view of the proposition's supposition for~$\hat L$, the equation~$\check{\mathcal L}$ can be written in normal form and hence has an $\check r$-parameter general solution that contains all solutions of~$\check{\mathcal L}$.
+Substituting it into the corresponding ansatz, this solution gives an $\check r$-parameter family of $Q$-invariant solutions of~$\mathcal L$.
 There are no other $Q$-invariant solutions of~$\mathcal L$.
 Therefore, conditions~2 and~3 are equivalent if condition~1 holds.

 For any $(n{-}1)$-dimensional involutive module~$Q$ of vector fields we have $N_{\mathcal L,Q}\leqslant k$, where by~$k$ we denote $\wsco_{\mathcal L} Q$.
 Let us prove that $Q$ is a reduction module of~$\mathcal L$ if $N_{\mathcal L,Q}=k$.